 QHSE Coordinator for the Latin America area in Mexico City, Mexico

-Manuel Peltier, Chairman and Chief Executive, Soletanche Freyssinet: Despite the hard work our teams have done, there were several serious accidents at Soletanche Freyssinet in 2016.
-To continue our progress toward our Zero Accidents goal, we are working to strengthen managerial responsibility and will be concentrating on major, recurring accidents.
+Manuel Peltier, Chairman and Chief Executive, Soletanche Freyssinet: To continue our progress toward our Zero Accidents goal, we are working to strengthen managerial responsibility and will be concentrating on major, recurring accidents.
 Action is being taken on two issues.
-To provide training for our worksite personnel in preventing falls from height, we opened our first training centres equipped with scaffolding and simulation modules in Latin America and Asia in 2016.
-The programme will be gradually introduced across the board.
+To provide training for our worksite personnel in preventing falls from height, we opened our first training centres equipped with scaffolding and simulation modules in Latin America and Asia.
+The programme is gradually introduced across the board.
 In 2017, we are focusing on the risk of accidents involving the hands, and on introducing "Safety is in your hands" action plans and practical measures designed to drastically reduce this type of accident.
 We will continue to invest heavily in training to boost our safety culture.

 Daniel Sanchez: That is one of our major projects – making safety second nature.
 In Chile, we have set up a risk perception test that takes just a few minutes to assess the risk awareness of the people we recruit.
-In 2016, the Latin American subsidiary teams continued to systematically roll out Prestart Meetings and carried out a large number of safety inspections and debriefings.
+The Latin American subsidiary teams continued to systematically roll out Prestart Meetings and carried out a large number of safety inspections and debriefings.
 In addition, they encouraged people to engage in creative team building activities and enjoyable, interactive training programmes to share the common culture based on making a commitment to oneself and others.
 The culture covers everyone on the site and their families.
-Nearly 600 employees took part in our new BBS (Behaviour-Based Safety) training programme inspired by behavioural science.
 But besides focusing on individual behaviour, I think we will also win the safety "battle" by working on transparency.

 Manuel Peltier: Yes, it is crucial that top management set an example and that supervisory staff make a commitment at all levels.
-We strengthened our commitments in 2016 by appointing a Group Safety Director who works with the regional coordinators - such as yourself - who are responsible for rolling out the Soletanche Freyssinet standards around the world and for encouraging the entities to share their best practices.
-We will continue to professionalise our safety management and at the same time ensure that we have a detailed, pragmatic overview of each country.
 All our subsidiaries are working to raise risk awareness and ensure that safety becomes an integral performance lever everywhere.

 Daniel Sanchez: Safety is our priority but it must not cause us to forget about health and our social and environmental commitments.
 In this regard, Soletanche Bachy Cimas, in Colombia, set up a broad-based social partnership campaign in 2016 called "Together".
 It is divided into three programmes.
 "Going to School Together" reduces illiteracy in our teams and boosts the autonomy of employees who left school very early.
 "Building Together" helps us repair or build childhood centres, particularly in Bogota.
 And "Succeeding Together", a corporate volunteer programme, enables us to help employees living in difficult conditions to improve their housing.

 Manuel Peltier: Cimas won a prize for this campaign (editor's note: awarded by the Corporación Fenalco Solidario Colombia).
 This illustrates the fact that we are an efficient, mutually supportive international group.
 Our social and environmental responsibility ties in closely with our ethical commitment.
-In 2016, we continued to set up a compliance programme in line with international regulations governing corruption and transparency.
+We continued to set up a compliance programme in line with international regulations governing corruption and transparency.